pgotta/Stemmy/README.md

 > dependencies (`diffq`, `numba` / `llvmlite`, `basic-pitch`) have no wheels for it yet and will try to
 > build from source and fail. `setup.bat` and `install_all.bat` auto-pick a supported version through
 > the `py` launcher and stop with a clear message if only 3.14+ is found.
 If you have both 3.14 and a
-> supported version installed, the scripts will select the supported one; just delete any `.venv` that a
+> supported version installed, the scripts select the supported one; just delete any `.venv` that a
 > failed 3.14 run created first, so it rebuilds on the right interpreter.

 ## Disk space